Servicerobotics-Ulm/SmartDG-Tutorials/02_01_Installing_SmartDG_DSLs_On_Eclipse/README.md

 You will see the following message in case this is your first time running this script on a machine where SmartMDSD elements are not installed.

 > :information_source: This will not be the case if you are starting with the [Official Virtual Machine and the SmartMDSD Toolchain](https://wiki.servicerobotik-ulm.de/tutorials:launching-vm-and-toolchain:start).
-See [This Tutorial](../03_01_Installing_SmartDG_DSLs_On_SmartMDSD_VirtualMachine/README.md) before going through the current tutorial.
+In case you are, See [This Tutorial](../03_01_Installing_SmartDG_DSLs_On_SmartMDSD_VirtualMachine/README.md) before going through the current tutorial.

 :warning: Must restart your machine if you see the following message.